Josie Lawrence: Radio

 Lawrence starred in three series of the improvised comedy series The Masterson Inheritance from 1993 to 1995 on BBC Radio 4 alongside Paul Merton, Phelim McDermott, Caroline Quentin, Lee Simpson and Jim Sweeney.
 Each episode comprised a different time period, and the plots were improvised based on suggestions from the studio audience.
 One unaired episode was produced and narrated by Lawrence, but it was released on the internet by Jim Sweeney on his official site.

 The BBC Radio 4 series The Lawrence Sweeney Mix aired from 27 February to 20 March 2007 and was described as "Josie Lawrence and Jim Sweeney create improvised sketches from audience suggestions".
 Series 2 began airing on 29 January 2008.

 She has starred in three other BBC Radio 4 comedy series: the science fiction comedy Married in 1996 and the dark comedy series Vent in 2006 as well as appearing in a Galton and Simpson Radio Playhouse 50th Anniversary recording of Clicquot et Fils alongside Richard Griffiths and Roger Lloyd-Pack that originally aired on 29 December 1998.

+In December 2004, BBC Radio 3 broadcast an adaptation by Jim Poyser of The Provoked Wife originally written by John Vanbrugh and directed by Pauline Harris.
+The cast included Lawrence as Lady Fanciful.

 She played the role of 'Amanda' in the comedy series Reluctant Persuaders on BBC Radio 4.

 Lawrence made her debut appearance in the long-running BBC Radio 4 show Just a Minute on 7 January 2008 and returned again in the following series.

 In December 2014, Lawrence played the role of Agnes Nutter in an adaptation of Terry Pratchett and Neil Gaiman's book Good Omens for BBC Radio 4.
 In 2019, she reprised the role for the Amazon/BBC television production of the book.